Jone Tawake: Career

 Tawake originally attended the Kinross Wolaroi School in Orange before joining Super 14 team, the New South Wales Waratahs.
 He made his debut for the Waratahs in 2002 against the Chiefs and even managed to score a try.
 At the conclusion of the 2003 Super 12 season, Tawake left the Waratahs after playing in ten matches over two seasons.
 He joined the ACT Brumbies in 2004 but was hampered by injury.

 Personal life

 Jone Tawake immigrated to Australia at a young age from Suva, Fiji.
 Tawake was a volleyball schoolboy star during his earlier days before switching to Rugby Union.
 He goes by the nickname of 'Wacky'.
 He's a big fan of American-Canadian actor/comedian Jim Carrey.
-Tawake married the beautiful Nadene Wells on 9 December 2006.
+Tawake married Nadene Wells on 9 December 2006.
 During some time spent in Wangaratta (the home town of his wife) in early 2009, Jone was instrumental in getting local Volleyball team "Just Do It" from 9th (of 10 teams) to 4th, and competing with them in the Quarter Finals of the local Volleyball season.